Fortress of stories and legends

 You can follow the steps of this story as you ascend to the Plaza de Armas, where you can fly through the sky of Morella.
 Mountain ranges extend before you and the visual, panoramic descent of the Morellan houses at the foot of the castle will seem to you like a swarm of reddish roofs.

 - General ticket: 3,50€ per person

 - Reduced ticket: 2,50€ for people over 65 years old, between 6 and 16 years old, students under 25 years old, disabled people and Carnet Jove.

 - Groups (more than 25 people): 1,50€ per person

 - Free entrance for children under 6 years accompanied by an adult and accredited teachers

-The entrance to the castle is in the Convent of San Francisco.
+The entrance to the castle is in the bullring.
 The two monuments are visited together.